kobadoo/kobadoo.github.io/README.md

 ## Deploy
 1. When the version is stable, push to production by running `npm run deploy`
-2. Commit changes to repository: `git add .` if any new files were added: `git commit -a` to commit changes; `git push origin master` to push changes.
+2. Commit changes to repository: `git add .` if any new files were added: `git commit -a` to commit changes; `git push origin main` to push changes.

 ## Contact
 For further information about Kobadoo, please contact us on `hello (at) kobadoo.com`.